 “You better be winning,” I challenged him.

-A stunning black girl with bruised blood colored hair and long shoulder length bone earrings heaved out in a sexy deep voice, (it reminded me of a lonely cow’s “moo”).
-“I got one,” and carefully laid down “dog,” forever impressing four of the other girls who I reckoned must be on her team against Keith.
+A stunning black girl with bruised blood-colored hair and long bone earrings heaved in a dark voice, (like a lonely cow’s moo), “I got one.”
+She carefully laid down “dog,” forever impressing four of the other girls who I judged must be on her team.

-Moon kicked the board off the bed in a miniature demonstration of a losing hissy fit.
-He sullenly pushed himself up to lean on the puffed pink silk headboard and motions me to sit beside him.
-I don’t sit next to naked men often and so I worried about my sweat.
+He pushes himself up to lean on the puffed pink silk headboard beside me.
+I don’t sit next to naked men regularly, and so I worry about sweat.

 “You bet,” I said.

-He tosses the case to the foot of the bed and all the girls hungrily lunge on it.
-They began rubbing themselves over it like it was some jungle musk puppet.
-I was half thinking of how early I could get hold of a spray bottle of Fantastic from housekeeping.
+He tosses the case to the middle of the bed, and the girls lunge on it like it was a deep jungle musk genital pouch.

-Moon puts his mouth on my ear and said in his British spy voice, “I have my eye on that little brunette down there, you’re an accountant of sorts, do you think I have a shot with her?”
+Moon, his mouth now on my ear, says in his whispering British spy voice, “I have my eye on that little blond down there, think she could be mine?”

-“Ladies, the case please,” he ordered as he put his arms out like the prongs on a forklift.
+“Girls, the case please,” he commanded, putting his arms out like the prongs on a forklift.

-I opened my case at his bare feet and all the girls in the room surrounded it like cats watching a toilet flush.
-As I counted out the money, you could hear the wind whistling through their open mouths.
-I handed it to Keith and made him sign for it, which he did, dramatically sweeping my pen in semi circles like a crashing propeller plane, before landing close enough to the dotted line.
+Opening the case, I counted out the packets, handed it to him, and made him sign for it, which he did, dramatically sweeping my pen in semi-circles like a crashing propeller plane before landing close enough to the dotted line.